Sidharthtech/Captcha/README.md

 ## ✨ Features

-- ⚡ Real-time bot detection using only frontend JavaScript
 - 🔍 Detects linear mouse movement as bot-like behavior
 - ⏱️ Temporarily disables verification if movement seems automated
 - 🧠 No need for backend or third-party CAPTCHA providers